matter-labs/hardhat-zksync/packages/hardhat-zksync-deploy/README.md

 To run a scripts with specific tags add the `--tags` argument, e.g `yarn hardhat deploy-zksync --tags all`.
 Run all scripts with tag `all`.

-`yarn hardhat deploy-zksync:libraries --private-key-or-index <PRIVATE_KEY_OR_INDEX>` -- compilation and deployment of missing libraries (the list of all missing libraries is provided by the output of [matterlabs/hardhat-zksync-solc](https://www.npmjs.com/package/@matterlabs/hardhat-zksync-solc) plugin).
+`yarn hardhat deploy-zksync:libraries` -- compilation and deployment of missing libraries (the list of all missing libraries is provided by the output of [matterlabs/hardhat-zksync-solc](https://www.npmjs.com/package/@matterlabs/hardhat-zksync-solc) plugin).
 Read more about how zkSync deals with libraries on this [link](https://era.zksync.io/docs/tools/hardhat/compiling-libraries.html).
+The account used for deployment will be the one specified by the `deployerAccount` configuration within the `hardhat.config.ts` file.
+If no such configuration is present, the account with index `0` will be used.

 ## 📝 Documentation